 DC’s incredible food scene is all about being seasonal, so you’re sure to find plenty of tasting menus or fall specials to celebrate autumn produce.
 Our favorite restaurants for seeking out local, seasonal eats include the eclectic, homey Sally’s Middle Name on H Street and British gastropub Duke’s Grocery.

 1513 17th St NW, Washington, DC 20036

 DC’s theater and music scene really starts to heat up in the fall, with plenty of new productions in the works.
-We recommend checking out a show at the gorgeous Kennedy Center, which has a stellar lineup for the fall, including performances by Josh Blue and a recital of the Russian Masters by the Washington Ballet.
+We recommend checking out a show at the gorgeous Kennedy Center, which has a stellar lineup for the fall, including performances by the National Symphony Orchestra, Washington National Opera, and Robert Fairchild.

 2700 F St NW, Washington, DC 20566